Choosing the Right Tax Form: Tips for College Students and Their Parents

 PARENTS’ CONTRIBUTION +

 EXPECTED FAMILY CONTRIBUTION

 "Now it becomes clear why it’s better to exclude the child’s assets."

 How Does Filing the 1040A or 1040EZ Help?

 "I recently had a client who fit the income limits we're discussing," Schweke says.
 "Without changing a single item of income or assets, we simply changed Form 1040 to Form 1040A as the parent’s tax form.
 The EFC dropped from $20,000 to zero in the blink of an eye. $20,000 a year times four years is a whopping savings of $80,000 for one child."

 This correct in theory, but each family is different and so are their finances.
-It’s important to evaluate whether itemizing or filing the long form is best and if there are any credits or deductions that could be taken on the 1040 that could outweigh the benefit of financial aid.
+It’s important to evaluate whether itemizing or filing the long-form is best and if there are any credits or deductions that could be taken on Form 1040 that could outweigh the benefit of financial aid.
 Another possible consideration would be if the child is going to a local public state university or college.